fern-drdroid/drdroid-node/README.md

 ### Buffering

-The SDK buffers events and sends them off every 2 seconds so that you can send a large volume of events without incurring a performance loss.
+The SDK buffers events and sends them in batches every 2 seconds.

 ## Beta status